The Language of Automation: Understanding the PLC Full Form and its Impact

 Programming languages

-Various programming languages are used to program a PLC, like Ladder Logic, inspired by relay circuit diagrams.
+Various programming languages are used to program a The future of Programmable Logic Controllers (PLC full form), like Ladder Logic, inspired by relay circuit diagrams.
 Another one is Structured Text, which is more complex and allows the creation of complex programs.

 Human-machine interface (HMI)